What do different Dip Liquids mean for you?

 Our Original Formula Dip Liquids

 The liquids for this 5 Step dip process come in our White Glass bottles with the painted colored labeling.
+We have sold these dip liquids since 2020.
+They remain our best selling product.
 The dip base and top are resin based and contain Cyanoacrylate and Ethyl 2-Polymethyl Methacrylate, two ingredients formulated for quick dry time and durability.
+Activator is needed for the Top to dry and with that are specific timing instructions for quick dry and perfect shine.

 Our New Formula Dip Liquids

 The liquids for this 5 Step dip process come in Clear Glass Bottles with a label.
+We began selling these in 2025.
 The dip base and top are resin based and while they do not contain PMMA, they do contain Cyanoacrylate, an ingredient that is formulated for quick dry time, and also an ingredient in Super Glue.
+Activator is not used to dry the Top.
+This is different than both our Original and New Formula dip liquids.

 Our Low Odor Dip Base and Dip Top